Last updated on May 17th, 2023 at 05:25 pm

 Red Rock Canyon

-Red Rock Canyon is just 30 minutes away from the heart of the city and is one of the most popular hiking spots in the state of Nevada.
+Red Rock Canyon is just 30 minutes from the city’s heart and is one of Nevada’s most popular hiking spots.
 Featured in this list of things to do in Las Vegas, the Red Rock Canyon Conservation Area is a great place to unwind, especially after a night of partying on The Strip, a tough time at the poker tables, or an unfortunate spin on the slots.

-The canyon’s gorgeous scenery — towering cliffs, red-colored rock formations, and fossilized sand dunes — is perfect for a relaxing hike, so why not take your drone with you as well?
+The canyon’s gorgeous scenery — towering cliffs, red-colored rock formations, and fossilized dunes — is perfect for a relaxing hike, so why not take your drone with you, too?
 The desert offers an expansive area for unimpeded flight, while the rock formations will test your piloting skills.
-Plus, you get to capture a panoramic view of one of Nevada’s premier tourist attractions.
+You can also capture a panoramic view of one of Nevada’s premier tourist attractions.
 Just stay away from no-fly zone wilderness areas!

 Gold Strike Hot Springs